-Once a student is enrolled in college and applied to all forms of funding, the Goal becomes: "Prepare for and Complete College Semester."
+Once a student is enrolled in college and applied to all forms of funding, the Goal becomes: "Prepare for and Complete College Semester with 2.0+."

-To co omplete this goal, the Coach should follow the Required Steps to ensure that the student: Ensure student has food, transportation, and basic minimum living expenses before stipends/financial aid comes in Check in with young person before AND after first day of the semester to debrief on experience Ensure student has a plan to purchase books Check student's financial aid balance after the first week of school to ensure there is nothing owed and no holds; follow up with Bursar/Financial Aid office if needed Ensure student understands how to use college systems (e.g., Blackboard, college student account, etc.) Ensure student's address is correct in the college system Ensure student understands consequences of attendance policies (e.g., after two missed classes a grade drops) Walk through all syllabi with student and put assignment due dates in calendar (time management is a critical skill for success) Check in with young person before "withdraw" period is over ☐ If they need to withdraw from any classes, see Advisor.
-If failing a class is inevitable, it is usually better to receive a "W than to get a failing grade, which can more significantly affect financial aid, scholarships, etc. See Appendix G17 How to Properly Withdraw from College Classes Check in with young person during mid-terms (a highly stressful time) Provide emotional support to student; check-in on them weekly Check in with young person during finals (another stressful juncture) All of these Required Steps are based on best practices and align with critical junctures where young people tend to become discouraged/overwhelmed and drop-out.
-Pote ential Steps to help students persist and/or improve their GPA include: If the student attends a SUNY community college, ensure that they submit a certificate of residence once per year.
-Attend any orientation If student is enrolled in an Opportunity Program, ensure student attends any mandatory summer programs if needed Assist student with accessing mental health supports and/or peer group supports to emotionally prepare for college Visit college to get familiar with campus Apply to ASAP program if in CUNY (and if not already enrolled in Opportunity Program) Create study plan Connect young person to tutoring (most colleges have a tutoring center and some agencies have college tutors) If a student wants to withdraw from classes or drop out completely: discuss pros/cons, financial implications, and meet with an advisor.
-See Appendix G17 How to Properly Withdraw from College Classes Check in with college counselor as needed Connect youth with campus Disability Services office Enroll in work-study Celebrate finishing with 2.0 or higher GPA
+To complete this goal, the Coach should follow the Required Steps to ensure that the student:

+- □ Ensure that the student has applied to College Choice and submitted all necessary documentation. - □ Ensure student has food, transportation, and basic minimum living expenses before stipends/financial aid comes in - □ Check in with young person before AND after first day of the semester to debrief on experience - Ensure student has a plan to purchase books - □ Check student's financial aid balance after the first week of school to ensure there is nothing owed and no holds; follow up with Bursar/Financial Aid office if needed - Ensure student understands how to use college systems (e.g., Blackboard, CUNYFirst, etc.) - □ Ensure student's address is correct in the college system - □ Ensure student understands consequences of class attendance policies, which can be found in the syllabus - □ Walk through all syllabi with student and put assignment due dates in calendar (time management is a critical skill for success) - □ Check in with young person before "withdrawal" period is over - If they need to withdraw from any classes, see Advisor.
+If failing a class is inevitable, it is usually better to receive a "W" than to get a failing grade, which can more significantly affect financial aid, scholarships, etc. Whenever possible, students should wait until after 60% of the semester has passed before withdrawing in order to avoid having o return Pell Grants.
+See Appendix G17 How to Properly Withdraw from College Classes - □ Check in with young person during mid-terms (a highly stressful time) - D Provide emotional support to student; check-in on them weekly - Check in with young person during finals (another stressful juncture)

+All of these Required Steps are based on best practices and align with critical junctures where young people tend to become discouraged/overwhelmed and drop-out.

+Potential Steps to help students persist and/or improve their GPA include:

+- Attend any orientation - □ If student is enrolled in an Opportunity Program, ensure student attends any mandatory summer programs - Assist student with accessing mental health supports and/or peer group supports to emotionally prepare for college - □ Visit college to get familiar with campus - □ Apply to ASAP program if in CUNY (and if not already enrolled in Opportunity Program) - Create study plan - □ Connect young person to tutoring (most colleges have a tutoring center and some agencies have college tutors) - □ If a student wants to withdraw from classes or drop out completely: discuss pros/cons, financial implications, and meet with an advisor.
+See Appendix G17_How to Properly Withdraw from College Classes - □ Check in with college counselor (or ACS Coach/Tutor) as needed - Connect youth with campus Disability Services office - □ Enroll in work-study - □ Celebrate finishing with 2.0 or higher GPA